therenegar/launch/README.md

 ----
 <img width="1633" height="250" alt="launch-games" src="https://github.com/user-attachments/assets/c4d31625-d74d-4534-a256-eb436e3ece78" />

 Launch! comes with 7 addictive games to kill some time.
 My attempt at creating a **DOS Entertainment Pack** if you will.
+And also a VGA/EGA font plane glyph manipulation game engine for graphics in text mode DOS.

-If selected during the Install program, there will be an **Games** menu created for you in Launch! providing quick access.
+If selected during the Install program, there will be a **Games** menu created for you in Launch! providing quick access.

 ### !BOXES.EXE - Boxes